Azure/ResiliencyCenter/Goals and recommendations/ViewResiliencePosture.md

 3. **Resources not evaluated**
    Resources excluded from evaluation by the user, or unsupported by Resiliency Center.

+The resource count reflects all the resources under the service group, which the user assigning the goal (or triggering rediscovery) has access to.
+This includes **resources under any child service groups**, **subscriptions** or **resource groups** that belong to this service group, with each resource counted only once.

 > [!NOTE]
 >
 > - You need **Service Group Reader** permissions to view the zonal resilience summary.
-> - The summary includes resources under the service group and its child service groups.
 > - Newly added resources are **not automatically refreshed** post goal assignment.
-Re-assigning goals is required to include them.
+[Re-discovery](#rediscovering-resources) is required to include them.
 This limitation will be addressed in future updates.

 ---